 This is one of those “based on a true story” movies which should be taken with a grain (or a heaping handful) of salt.
 If you push that aspect out of your mind and just enjoy it for a very fun (fictional!) ghost movie, I think you’ll enjoy it.

-It takes place in 1971 and real-life demonologists, Ed and Lorraine Warren (played by Patrick Wilson and Vera Farmiga), investigate a ghost-riddled house.
+The Conjuring takes place in 1971 and real-life demonologists, Ed and Lorraine Warren (played by Patrick Wilson and Vera Farmiga), investigate a ghost-riddled house that’s tormenting the family who bought it.

 Side note: If you want another fun “true” story to add to your ghost movies watch list, check out Demon House (2018).
 It’s a documentary(!) by Zak Bagans from Ghost Adventures that’s highly entertaining and basically serves as the origin story for his trademark eyeglasses.